 We all ride a bus at one time or another.
 You may be a regular commuter on an IndyGo route or your child rides a school bus every day.
 Maybe you take a long-distance bus to see family in another part of the state or your high schooler’s athletic team regularly charters a bus for tournaments.
 Business travelers regularly ride buses at airports and rental car lots.
-Whatever the reason, whenever you board a passenger bus, you are at risk of being injured in a crash.
-In fact, even people who never ride a bus can be endangered by inattentive drivers and poorly maintained busses.
+Whatever the reason, as our Indianapolis truck accident lawyer explains, whenever you board a passenger bus, you are at risk of being injured in a crash.
+In fact, even people who never ride a bus can be endangered by inattentive drivers and poorly maintained buses.
 Learn about the risks posed by busses and who can be held liable when people are injured.

 As passengers, we expect that the bus we are boarding—whether a school bus, city bus, or charter bus—is in good condition and is being driven by a qualified driver.
 As pedestrians and occupants of other cars, we expect the bus to follow the rules of the road and to be under control at all times.
 Unfortunately, this isn’t always the case.
 Busses cause accidents in many ways, including the following:

 - Driver error.
 When bus drivers are not adequately trained or fail to follow hours-of-service regulations aimed at them, they can make mistakes that lead to accidents injuring dozens of people.